Your Ultimate Guide to Winter Gear

 Starting with your head, you’ll want a breathable hat, such as fleece, thin enough that you can layer under a jacket hood.
 Hats with puffs can be a pain to fit under a hood so while they’re fun, they’re not as practical if you need to put your hood up.

-You’ll also want to carry a powerful headlamp with at least 250 lumens and is waterproof or water resistant.
+You’ll also want to carry a powerful headlamp with at least 250 lumens that is waterproof or water-resistant.
 In snowy conditions hikes can take longer and days are shorter, it can be harder to find your way, and your tracks and the trail can even get covered, so it’s good to have a powerful headlamp to help you get yourself out.

 To keep your neck warm (and help prevent the spread of COVID-19), a neck gaiter is great to have.
 If you aren't familiar with them already, they're a closed loop fabric covering worn around the neck but can be pulled up to the lower half of the face.
 They’re usually made of thin material and serve a lot of purposes.
 If it’s exceptionally cold outside, you can get a thicker or fleece lined one to keep you extra warm.
 Plus you can pull it up when passing people on the trail or if you’re around people to help prevent the spread.